How To Avoid A Spiritual Failure

 In his final hours in Rome, awaiting an inevitable execution, a very lonely apostle Paul suffered some additional heartbreak.
 "Demas," he wrote, "hath forsaken me, having loved this present world" (2 Timothy 4:10).
-We are left to speculate as to the particulars — what dread fears or powerful allurements led this faithful friend and co-worker to abandon the kingdom of God and to forsake his burdened brother.
+We are left to speculate as to the particulars-what dread fears or powerful allurements led this faithful friend and co-worker to abandon the kingdom of God and to forsake his burdened brother.
 It was not as though he had fled the field at the first approach of trouble.
 During Paul's first imprisonment in Rome Demas had evidently been a steadfast companion (Philemon 24; Colossians 4:14).
-Now, unexpectedly, this heart-mauling betrayal and desertion.
+Now, unexpectedly, this heart—mauling betrayal and desertion.
+Only those who have had a trusted companion in Christ — one who has proven himself in many a crisis — to suddenly turn from God and run for the world can understand.
+It can numb the spirit.